german-novikov/dungeons-and-dragons/README.md

 java -jar dungeons-and-dragons-0.0.1-SNAPSHOT.jar"
 ```
 As argument added possibility to add dragon name.

+Second variant: solution can be run from IDE if run main class Application

-Second variant to run application is run test class RunGame.
+Third variant to run application is run test class RunGameTest.

 <b>Process and result of game you can see in logs.</b>